‘RHOBH’ Erika Girardi Hangs With Yolanda Hadid Ahead Of ‘DWTS’ Premiere

 Following the announcement of Erika Girardi’s addition to the show, she spoke to E!
 News about the support she will surely have from her Real Housewives of Beverly Hills co-stars.
 “I’m sure they’ll be on the phone as soon as we finish.
 Call me, girls!” she said.

-As for which of her personas would be competing, Erika Girardi revealed she would be staying home while her alter-ego, Erika Jayne, would be taking the stage and competing against a number of other celebrities, including Glee‘s Heather Morris, figure skater Nancy Kerrigan, gymnast Simone Biles, Fifth Harmony’s Normani Kordei, Mr. T, singer Charo, comedian Chris Kattan, bull rider Bonner Bolton, former Chicago Cubs catcher David Ross, and NFL player Rashad Jennings.
+As for which of her personas would be competing, Erika Girardi revealed she would be staying home while her alter-ego, Erika Jayne, would be taking the stage and competing against a number of other celebrities, including Glee‘s Heather Morris, figure skater Nancy Kerrigan, gymnast Simone Biles, Fifth Harmony’s Normani Kordei, Mr. T, singer Charo, comedian Chris Kattan, bull rider Bonner Bolton, former Chicago Cubs catcher David Ross and NFL player Rashad Jennings.

 “I have a great partner.
 I’ve already pretty much won,” Erika Girardi’s partner, Gleb Savchenko, told the outlet.
 “But we just need to do a little bit of dancing.
 I can’t wait to get in the studio for our first rehearsal.
 It’s going to be a lot of fun.”